open-cogsci/osdoc/content/pages/manual/osweb/workflow.md

 Once you have developed your experiment, you export it from OpenSesame and upload it to JATOS.
 JATOS is a web server that manages experiments: it allows you to generate links that you can distribute participants, and it stores data that has been collected.

 There is not a single JATOS server.
 Rather, many institutions maintain their own JATOS server.
-If you do have access to a JATOS server, a free server is provided by the developers.
+In addition, <https://mindprobe.eu> is a free JATOS server, sponsored by ESCoP and OpenSesame.

 - %link:jatos%